 Hammond: It ought to be me really going.

 Hammond: Well, I’m a… And you’re, um, a…

 Ellie: Look… We can discuss sexism in survival situations when I get back.

 Who run the world?
 Girls.

 It’s an interesting and somewhat puzzling shift for a franchise that, from the start, seemed to care deeply about its women: Every single dinosaur in the park is a badass lady ready be large and in charge.
 The idea that they’ve all been genetically engineered to be female in order to prevent reproduction in the wild is a central tenet of Jurassic Park.
-Jurassic World and its sequel Jurassic World: Fallen Kingdom (in theaters June 22), which promotes incredibly perceptive and intelligent raptor Blue to the level of leading lady, continue this theme.
+Jurassic World and its sequel Jurassic World: Fallen Kingdom (which hit cinemas 6th June), which promotes incredibly perceptive and intelligent raptor Blue to the level of leading lady, continue this theme.
 The fact that this dinosaur is probably the most interesting female character in the reboot is part of the problem, however.
 This is a society that really should have no need for men.

 This idea was only reinforced by the kind of human women we saw on screen in Jurassic Park.
 There was Lex (Ariana Richards), a vegetarian teenage hacker, who ultimately saves everyone’s lives by managing to reboot the park’s computer system after it was sabotaged by

 Newman Nedry (Wayne Knight).
 A young woman with an interest in STEM is something we’re only beginning to see again on screen, with Black Panther’s Shuri (Letitia Wright) leading the way.